influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withServiceAccountName(serviceAccountName)
 ```

-ServiceAccountName specifies the service account name of the executor container.
+"ServiceAccountName specifies the service account name of the executor container."

 ## obj spec.templateDefaults.inputs

-Inputs are the mechanism for passing parameters, artifacts, volumes from one template to another
+"Inputs are the mechanism for passing parameters, artifacts, volumes from one template to another"

 ### fn spec.templateDefaults.inputs.withArtifacts